 • A Marathon at Even Higher Altitude: The "Everest Marathon" is listed in the Guinness Book of World Records as the highest marathon in the world.
 The starting line is at 17,000-ft elevation!
 The finish line is at the Sherpa town of Namche Bazaar (11,300-ft elevation).
 The course is 26.2 miles and consists of rough mountain trails.
 It was first held in 1987.
 For more information, go to: www.EverestMarathon.org.uk.

 Does a 3000-mile bicycle race interest you?
 If so, then the "Race Across America" is what you're looking for.
 This race has been held annually since 1982.
 It starts in Oceanside, CA and finishes in Annapolis, MD.
 The route goes through 14 states, and includes over 100,000 feet of climbing.
 The race can be done as a solo rider, or, as a team.
 Typically, solo racers finish in 9-12 days, averaging 250-350 miles per day.
 Teams have a relay format and race 24 hours per day.
-For more info, go to: www.RaceAcrossAmerica.org.
+For details, see: Race Across America

-If the Badwater race isn't extreme enough for you, how about this one?: The "4 Deserts" challenge involves running through Atacama Crossing (Chile), the Gobi Desert (China), the Sahara Desert (Egypt), and, finally Antarctica (it's a frozen desert).
+• Racing The Planet: This involves running through 4 deserts: the Atacama Crossing (Chile), the Gobi Desert (China), the Sahara Desert (Egypt), and, finally Antarctica (it's a frozen desert).
 Each race is 250-km (150 miles) divided over 6 days.
-Yes, Dean Karnazes has done this event, too, but, of course, he had to put his own spin on it so he added in the Badwater Ultramarathon in Death Valley....
+Yes, Dean Karnazes has done this event, too, but, of course, he had to put his own spin on it so he added in the Badwater Ultramarathon in Death Valley.
 In November 2016, Jax Mariash Koudele, an endurance runner from Wyoming, became the first woman to complete the 4 Deserts Grand Slam Plus.
-If you're interested, the web site is: www.4Deserts.com.
+If you're interested, the web site is: www.RacingThePlanet.com.

 WARNING: Before you try to find what your body can endure, keep in mind that anyone -- including elite athletes -- can overdo it.
 Any abrupt increase in exercise, particularly if the new activity is something that you are not used to, can put you at risk for a very serious medical condition known as "rhabdomyolysis."
-If you do something extreme, and then notice that your urine is looking like Coca-Cola, and you have extreme muscle soreness, you need to seek medical attention immediately.
+If you do something extreme, and develop extreme muscle pain and notice that your urine is looking like Coca-Cola, you need to seek medical attention immediately.
 To read more on this, go to: "Exertional Rhabdomyolysis."

 FOR MORE INFORMATION